-Are Utilities Included in the Rent?
+Are Utilities Included When Renting a Room in Los Angeles?

 What Are Utilities?

-Common utilities
+Common Utilities

 -